abinit/abinit/doc/tutorial/spin.md

 After pseudization, the associated wave functions can be recovered by adding to usual pseudo-potential projectors a spin-orbit term of the generic form $v(r).|l,s\rangle L.S \langle l,s|$.
-Not all potentials include this additional term, but it turns out that it is the case for all the HGH type pseudopotentials.
+Not all potentials include this additional term, but it turns out that it is the case for the HGH type pseudopotentials.

-In a plane wave calculation, the wavefunctions will be two components spinors, that is will have a spin-up and a spin-down component but these components will be coupled.
+In a plane wave calculation, the wavefunctions will be two component spinors, that is they will have a spin-up and a spin-down component, and these components will be coupled.
 This mean the size of the Hamiltonian matrix is quadrupled.

 We will consider here a heavier atom than Iron: *Tantalum*.